 MEPS HC and MPC data are collected under the authority of the Public Health Service Act.
-Data are collected under contract with Westat, Inc. (MEPS HC) and Research Triangle Institute (MEPS MPC).
-Data sets and summary statistics are edited and published in accordance with the confidentiality provisions of the Public Health Service Act and the Privacy Act.
-The National Center for Health Statistics (NCHS) provides consultation and technical assistance.
+The MEPS HC data are collected under contract with Westat, Inc., and the MEPS MPC data are collected under contract with Research Triangle Institute.
+Datasets and summary statistics are edited and published in accordance with the confidentiality provisions of the Public Health Service Act and the Privacy Act.
+The NCHS provides consultation and technical assistance.

-As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of micro data files and tables via the MEPS website.
+As soon as the MEPS data are collected and edited, they are released to the public in stages of microdata files and tables via the MEPS website and datatools.ahrq.gov.

-Additional information on MEPS is available from the MEPS project manager or the MEPS public use data manager at the Center for Financing Access and Cost Trends, Agency for Healthcare Research and Quality, 5600 Fishers Lane, Rockville, MD 20857 (301-427-1406).
+Additional information on MEPS is available from the MEPS project manager or the MEPS public use data manager at the Center for Financing, Access, and Cost Trends, Agency for Healthcare Research and Quality, 5600 Fishers Lane, Rockville, MD 20857 (301-427-1406).